kcloutie/cluster-interceptors/examples/add-changed-files-enterprise/README.md

 ## GitHub Add Changed Files EventListener

+> NOTE: This is for internal testing against github enterprise, please use the `add-changed-files` example instead.

 Creates an EventListener that listens for push and pull_request GitHub webhook events.
 It will add the files that were changed to the extension section of the payload

 ### Try it out locally: